huntlyc/blog/content/posts/testing-with-create-react-app-part-3.md

         });

         it('Should show registration from when registration is selected', () => {
-            // Two examples of matching text
+            // Two examples of matching text...
           	// direct match
             cy.get('nav a[aria-current="page"]')
                 .should('have.text', 'Register');